MicrosoftDocs/azure-ai-docs/articles/ai-services/multimodal-intelligence/language-region-support.md

 Some capabilities of MMI service support multiple languages; any capabilities not mentioned are only English supported.

-Select a capability from the following tabs to learn more Multimodal Intelligence language support.
+To learn more Multimodal Intelligence language support, select a capability from the following tabs.

 # [Audio](#tab/audio)